 What is there to do in Goa in July?

-There are a lot of things you can do in Goa when you come here in July.
-You can go to Dudhsagar Waterfalls, then go for river rafting in the Mhadei river, visit the spice plantations or gardens, river cruise, safari tours to the nature reserves, long walks on the beach when the weather is calm, bicycle tours of Goa, driving up the Ghats.
+There are a lot of things you can do in Goa during July such as visiting Dudhsagar Waterfalls, going for river rafting in the Mandovi river, visiting the spice plantations or gardens, river cruise tours, safari tours to the nature reserves, going for long walks on the beach when the weather is calm, bicycle tours of Goa, driving up the Ghats.

 What should I pack for Goa in July?